Updated August 2, 2023

 During a sitting meditation in either the full or half lotus posture a firm foundation is crucial.
 The spine should be erect with the lower back curved in, the upper back curved out slightly, the neck curved in slightly, and the head level (the "S" curve).
 This alignment naturally supports your body, allows for the greatest comfort, and reduces stress on the spinal components.
 In the lotus posture, the traditional Zafu and Zabuton Meditation Cushions work well.

 SHOP with us Today!
-Free Shipping to the 48 United States!

 All the items discussed in this article are available for purchase on this web site.